itamarwe/itamarwe.github.io/portfolio.md

 ### Cryptocurrency exchange
 A cryptocurrency exchange was developed, allowing to automatically and securely trade a custom cryptocurrency for Bitcoin and vice-versa.

+## Ethereum Token
+An Ethereum token customized to the client's needs.
+A smart contract for a trustless exchange of the token was also created.

+## Double-ratchet secure messaging system
+Defining the requirements for the client's secure messaging system, researching potential solutions, choosing, adapting and integrating a double-ratchet messaging protocol in the client's application.

 ### Accurate autonomous landing system for [multicopters](https://en.wikipedia.org/wiki/Multirotor)
 Accurate autonomous landing is essential for fully-autonomous multicopters to fly without a man in-the-loop, land on a basestation, recharge and fly again.
 A computer-vision based algorithm was developed in order to identify a unique pattern on a ground basestation.
 The algorithm was developed to be very accurate, computationally efficient, run in real-time, and be height invariant.
 The algorithm was implemented using openCV on an embedded Linux board and allowed a multicopter to land in high positional and orientational accuracy.